 &lt;sup>217 The Roma people that Europe leaves out in the cold - Witness accounts of teams working with Roma people - published by Médecins du Monde in October 2007.

-In Romania, the leading cause of death is cardiovascular problems, ahead of cancer.
 Respiratory complaints (such as acute infection of the upper respiratory tract and acute bronchitis) are predominant.
 These can be explained by the patients' living conditions: humidity, smoke from wood burners which heat the kitchen, poor ventilation, dust and dirt.